tossnet/Blazor-Calendar/README.md

 ## <a name="ReleaseNotes"></a>Release Notes

-### Version 2.0.1
+### Version 2.1.0

 - css style improvement
 - Addition of hatching in the cells at the end of the month
-- Development in progress for a new monthly view
+- Add a new view called MonthlyView

 ### Version 2.0.0
 ⚠️Breaking